iamcmj/Guided-Dropout/README.md

 > **Note:** A [source installation](https://huggingface.co/transformers/v2.9.1/examples.html) of Huggingface transformers is required for running GLUE evaluations.

 The *glue_bert_{model}.py* scripts evaluate both our model and the baselines of the glue tasks.
-The scripts take 4 arguments, the GLUE task, the output directory with the evaluation metrics and models are saved, the training seed, and finally the training set percentage.
+The scripts take 4 arguments: the GLUE task, the output directory where the evaluation metrics and models are saved, the training seed, and finally the training set percentage.
 If the output directory does not exist, the script will create the directory for you.
 Finally, the GLUE task argument can take values in {cola, mnli, mrpc, qnli, qqp, rte, sst2, stsb, wnli}.

 Thus, running the evaluation script is as simple as: